ThadenTJ/WHSTechNotes/journal.md

 | Kayla    |  GMG Sierra    |     Fixed Wrong Problem    |
 | Bart     | Toyota Corolla |     Left Stains On Carpet	    |
 | Harrison | Subaru Forester|    Left The Oil Cap Off/ Left The Oil Cap Off    |
+# February 7, 2025
+Integrating technology into aviation systems can significantly enhance safety.
+For instance, implementing machine learning algorithms in Big Data & Predictive Analytics can analyze vast amounts of data to identify potential risks and predict accidents.
+By analyzing flight data, weather patterns, and aircraft performance, these algorithms can identify patterns and anomalies that might indicate a higher risk of accidents, allowing proactive intervention.
+Furthermore, advancements in Cybersecurity in Aviation are essential to protect critical infrastructure from cyberattacks that could compromise safety and disrupt operations.
+By implementing robust cybersecurity measures, aviation authorities can mitigate the risks posed by malicious actors seeking to disrupt air travel.